-Tobacco and alcohol consumption: most oral cancer patients are tobacco smokers and heavy alcohol drinkers.
-It is estimated that tobacco smoking and alcohol drinking increases the risk of developing oral cancer by 2-3 fold.
+- Tobacco and alcohol consumption: It’s is estimated that tobacco smoking and alcohol drinking increases the risk of developing oral cancer by 2-3 fold.

-HPV infection: HPV, the most common sexually transmitted virus, is linked to a subset of oral cancer.
-It is estimated that oral HPV infection increases the risk of developing oral cancer by up to 32-fold.
+- HPV infection: It is estimated that oral HPV infection increases the risk of developing oral cancer by up to 32-fold.